pretix/pretix-docs/docs/topics/taxes.md

     Avoid using EU reverse charge if possible and define custom tax rules instead.
     That way, you can tailor taxation rules to your individual use case and make sure you are complying with all relevant laws.

-“Reverse charge” is a rule in European Union VAT legislation that specifies how taxes are paid if the seller and buyer of a good reside in different EU countries.
+"Reverse charge" is a rule in European Union VAT legislation that specifies how taxes are paid if the seller and buyer of a good reside in different EU countries.
 If the buyer is registered as a VAT-paying business in their country, you charge them only the net price without taxes and state that the buyer is responsible for paying the correct taxes.

 If you want to enable reverse charge, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.